 It is also worth noting that, for the purposes of this post, I am using the traditional definition of fake news (intentionally made up stories) rather than the recently expanded and muddied definition that both sides of the political spectrum have been using to explain off news reports that don’t favor their side.

-Fake News Statistics:
+Fake News Statistics and Facts:

 Percentage of the top-performing fake news stories on Facebook in 2016 that were about US Politics: